dpc-sdp/ripple/docs/content/design-system/5.components/form-alert.md

 - link to all answers with validation errors
 - write error messages for the summary alert exactly the same way they are worded for inline error messages.

 As well as showing an error summary, follow the validation pattern.
-For example, add, ‘Error: ’ to the start of the page /<title/> so screen readers read it out as soon as possible.
+For example, add, ‘Error: ’ to the start of the page \<title\> so screen readers read it out as soon as possible.

 #### Linking from the error summary to each answer
 Each error must be linked in the error summary to the form field (answer) causing it.